mahmud1628/Leetcode/Algorithms/Group_Anagrams.md

 ```

 ### Approach 3 (using hash table) : [Accepted]
-Iterate through the vector of strings.
+Iterate through the vector of strings.<br>
-Sort the string and push it to the hash table.
+Sort a string and push it to the hash table.<br>
+Strings with the same sorted form will be mapped to the same key.<br>

 ``` cpp
 class Solution {